Best Lightweight Hiking Shoes 2025

 > Flat footbed with little arch support (but that could be a good thing for some)

-The Keen Targhee III Low GTX is an industry favorite as it provides traction, durability, and protection.
+The Keen Targhee IV Waterproof Hiking Shoes are an industry favorite as they provide traction, durability, and protection.
 If you have a wide foot these shoes should be the first shoes you take a look at.

-Crafted from durable oiled nubuck and equipped with KEEN.DRY waterproof breathable membranes, this shoe will keep your feet dry while allowing perspiration to dissipate.
+Crafted from environmental leather equipped with KEEN.DRY waterproof breathable membranes, this shoe will keep your feet dry while allowing perspiration to dissipate.

-They’re also treated with Cleansport NXT to provide natural odor control and keep your shoes smelling fresher for longer.
+They’re treated to provide natural odor control and keep your shoes smelling fresher for longer.
+While good in theory these shoes will get just as stinky as any other shoe on this list.

-The Keen Targhee EXP hiking shoe is one of the best hiking shoes for men with wide feet due to the nice wide-toe box.
-In fact, if you have wide feet then start with this hiking shoe and see how it feels before trying any other shoe from any other brand.
+The Keen Targhee IV Waterproof hiking shoe is one of the best hiking shoes for men with wide feet due to the nice wide-toe box.
+If you have wide feet then start with this hiking shoe and see how it feels before trying any other shoe from any other brand.

 Compare Prices: